 Dear Dr. Elina Rantanen,

 Thanks for accepting our manuscript “Testing for vocal individual discrimination in adult banded mongooses (Mungos mungo)” by David A.W.A.M.
-Jansen, Michael A. Cant, and Marta B. Manser for publication as research paper in Journal of Zoology.
+Jansen, Michael A. Cant, and Marta B. Manser for publication as research paper in your Journal of Zoology.
 Our thanks go to the reviewers and the editor for their thoughtful critiques of our manuscript.
 We have revised the manuscript with the suggested minor points.
-Our point-by-point responses to comments of the 2nd reviewer are detailed on the following pages.
+Our point-by-point responses to comments of the 2nd reviewer are listed in detail on the following pages.

 Sincerely yours,